When thinking about your upcoming travels, we really hope you consider these cheapest countries to visit in mind.

 - Admire the breathtaking views of Mount Ararat and learn its Biblical history

-Don’t Miss: Riding the world’s longest ropeway to the medieval Tatev Monastery.
+- Ride the world’s longest ropeway to the medieval Tatev Monastery

 You won’t find many hostels outside of the capital of Yerevan, but accommodations in rural areas are mostly basic.
 Outside of private taxis and marshrutkas, hitchhiking is the most common form of transport.